etcd-io/website/content/en/blog/2025/zombie_members_upgrade.md

 We’ve added a [mechanism in etcd v3.5.26] to automatically sync v3store from v2store, ensuring that affected clusters are repaired before upgrading to 3.6.x.

-With many users upgrading etcd as part of upgrading to Kubernetes v1.35 (releasing this week), we have provided the following safe upgrade path:
+To support the many users currently upgrading to 3.6, we have provided the following safe upgrade path:

 1. Upgrade your cluster to [v3.5.26] or later.
 2. Wait and confirm that all members are healthy post-update.